CIDRAM/Docs/readme.en.md

 Configuration for ReCaptcha (provides a way for humans to regain access when blocked).

 ##### "usemode" `[int]`
 - When should the CAPTCHA be offered?
 Note: Whitelisted or verified and non-blocked requests never need to complete a CAPTCHA.
+Also note: CAPTCHAs can provide a useful, additional layer of protection against bots and various kinds of malicious automated requests, but won't provide any protection against a malicious human.

 ```
 usemode